Julien-Gustin/blog/juliengustin/content/post/cv.md

 subtitle:   "About me and my projects"
 date:       2022-06-23
 author:     "Julien"
 description: "My name is Julien Gustin I am 22 and I am currently pursuing master studies in Data Science at @Uliege in Belgium.
-I am passionate about AI and mostly about deep learning, during my free time I like photographie, traveling, hiking and climbing."
+I am passionate about AI and mostly about deep learning, during my free time I like photography, traveling, hiking and climbing."
 # image:      "httpes://img.zhaohuabing.com/post-bg-2015.jpg"
 ---